OctopusDeploy/blog/blog/2022-q3/k8s-training/3-creating-docker-containers/index.md

 ---
 title: Creating Docker containers
-description: Learn how to create a Docker image and run it as a container.
+description: Next in our Kubernetes training series, learn how to create a Docker image and run it as a container.
 author: matthew.casperson@octopus.com
 visibility: public
 published: 2022-01-01-1200